Second Republic of Uganda: Once in power

 On 7 August 1973, Idi Amin decreed Swahili was to be Uganda's official language.
-12 out of the 20 districts had chosen this, the other 8 wanted Luganda.
+Twelve out of the twenty districts had chosen this, the other eight wanted Luganda.
 The army, which had been progressively expanded under Obote, was further doubled and redoubled under Amin.
 Recruitment was largely, but not entirely, in the north.
 There were periodic purges, when various battalion commanders were viewed as potential problems or became real threats.
 Each purge provided new opportunities for promotions from the ranks.
 The commander of the Uganda Air Force, Smuts Guweddeko, had previously worked as a telephone operator; the unofficial executioner for the regime, Major Isaac Maliyamungu, had formerly been a nightwatch officer.
 By the mid-1970s, only the most trustworthy military units were allowed ammunition, although this prohibition did not prevent a series of mutinies and murders.
 An attempt by an American journalist, Nicholas Stroh, and his colleague, Robert Siedle, to investigate one of these barracks outbreaks in 1971 at the Simba battalion in Mbarara led to their disappearances and, later, deaths.
 Several army officers who were suspected of having been involved in the murder of Stroh and Siedle were later appointed to high-ranking positions: Among these were Military Tribunal chairman Juma Butabika, chief technical officer of the airforce Captain Taban, Minister of Transport Juma Sabuni, and Minister for Provincial Administration Ali Fadhul.

 Muammar Gaddafi and the Soviet Union

-Amin never forgot the source of his power.
+During his eight years as Uganda's ruler, Amin never forgot the source of his power.
 He spent much of his time rewarding, promoting, and manipulating the officers and soldiers of the Ugandan army.
 Financing his ever-increasing military expenditures was a continuing concern.
 Early in 1972, he reversed foreign policy — never a major issue for Amin — to secure financial and military aid from Muammar Gaddafi of Libya.
 Amin expelled the remaining Israeli advisers, to whom he was much indebted, and became anti-Israel.
 To induce foreign aid from Saudi Arabia, he rediscovered his previously neglected Islamic heritage.
+Amin was very close to King Faisal of Saudi Arabia, who won his favor in 1972 by giving him a lavish private jet to travel in, which was considerably more luxurious than the private jet he had received from Israel the previous year.
 He also commissioned the construction of a great mosque on Kampala Hill in the capital city, but it was never completed during his rule because much of the money intended for it was embezzled.
 In 2008 Amin's dream of building one of Africa's largest mosques came true, and construction was finally completed more than 30 years after it initially began.

 Following his foreign policy reversal in 1972, the Soviet Union became Amin's largest arms supplier.

 East Germany helped to build Amin's secret police.
 During the Tanzanian invasion in 1979, East Germany attempted to remove evidence about its involvement.